WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 #### Sending bitcoin

-Only when you want to [send bitcoin](/using-wasabi/Send.md) do you need to connect the device over USB again.
+Only when you want to [send bitcoin](/using-wasabi/Send.md) you need to connect the device over USB again.
-In the `Send` tab, after selecting your coins, destination address, payment amount and fee, click the `Sign Transaction` button.
+In the `Send` tab, select your coins, specify the destination address and the payment amount and the fee, then click the `Send Transaction` button.
 The private keys are not on the computer, thus the transaction is signed on the hardware wallet, after you confirm with a physical button click.
 The final transaction is automatically broadcast over Tor with Wasabi Wallet.